Dongfeng (missile): Dongfeng 41 (CSS-20)

 The DF-41 (CSS-20) is a solid-fuel ICBM equipped to carry ten or twelve MIRV warheads.
 With an estimated range between 12,000 - 15,000 km, it is believed to surpass the range of the US's LGM-30 Minuteman ICBM to become the world's longest range missile.

 Dongfeng 61

 The DF-61 is a solid-fuel ICBM and the newest addition to China's nuclear arsenal.
-It was first unveiled during the 2025 China Victory Day Parade.
+It was unveiled at the 2025 China Victory Day Parade.